John Paul Stevens: Judicial career, 1970–2010

 Stevens's role in the Greenberg Commission catapulted him to prominence and was largely responsible for President Richard Nixon's decision to appoint Stevens as a judge of the United States Court of Appeals for the Seventh Circuit in 1970.
 His nomination was put forth by a former University of Chicago classmate, Illinois Senator Charles H. Percy.

 On November 28, 1975, President Gerald Ford nominated Stevens as an associate justice of the United States Supreme Court, to a seat vacated by William O. Douglas.
 Again, it was Percy who suggested Stevens; the nomination was also strongly supported by Attorney General Edward Levi, former president of the University of Chicago.
-He was sworn into office December 19, 1975, after being confirmed 98–0 by the U.S. Senate two days before.
+He was sworn into office on December 19, 1975, after being confirmed 98–0 two days earlier.

 When Harry Blackmun retired in 1994, Stevens became the senior associate justice and thus assumed the administrative duties of the Court whenever the post of Chief Justice of the United States was vacant or the chief justice was unable to perform his duties.
 Stevens performed the duties of chief justice in September 2005, between the death of Chief Justice William Rehnquist and the swearing-in of his replacement, John Roberts, and presided over oral arguments on a number of occasions when the chief justice was ill or recused.
 Also in September 2005, Stevens was honored with a symposium by Fordham Law School for his 30 years on the Supreme Court, and President Ford wrote a letter stating his continued pride in appointing him.

 In a 2005 speech, Stevens stressed the importance of "learning on the job"; for example, during his tenure on the Court, Stevens changed his views on affirmative action (which he initially opposed), as well as on other issues.
 President Ford praised Stevens in 2005: "He is serving his nation well, with dignity, intellect and without partisan political concerns."

-Additionally, he participated actively in questioning during oral arguments.
+Additionally, he actively participated in questioning during oral arguments.
 Stevens was elected a fellow of the American Academy of Arts and Sciences in 2008.
 That same year he was elected to the American Philosophical Society.

 Stevens (right) swears in John Roberts as Chief Justice on September 29, 2005, while Roberts' wife Jane and President George W. Bush look on.
 Ceremony in the East Room of the White House.

 On January 20, 2009, Stevens administered the oath of office to Vice President Joe Biden at Biden's request.
 It is customary for the vice president to be inaugurated by the person of their choice.

 On April 9, 2010, Stevens announced his intention to retire from the Supreme Court; he subsequently retired on June 29 of that year.
 Stevens said that his decision to retire from the Court was initially triggered when he stumbled on several sentences when delivering his oral dissent in the 2010 landmark case Citizens United v.
 FEC.
 Stevens said "I took that as a warning sign that maybe I've been around longer than I should."